SpongePowered/SpongeDocs/source/server/getting-started/implementations/spongeforge.rst

     problem.
 However, SpongeForge needs to access, among other things, internal parts of Forge, which most mods shouldn’t be touching, let alone modifying as Sponge does.
 Since Forge is free to change their internal code whenever they want to, its normal guarantee of backwards-compatibility doesn’t apply to SpongeForge.
-Feel free to use more recent versions of Forge, than the one used for SpongeForge, but we can't always garantee compatibility.
+Feel free to use more recent versions of Forge, than the one used for SpongeForge, but we can't always guarantee compatibility.

 .. warning::

-    When investigating crash issues, you can freely use a newer versions of Forge than listed on the SpongeForge Jar.
+    When investigating crash issues, you can freely try newer versions of Forge than listed on the SpongeForge Jar.
-    However it is recommended to also check with the matching versions, to make sure your issue is not related to the version mismatch.
+    However it is recommended to also check with the matching version, to make sure your issue is not related to a version mismatch.
     Even though there will be no guarantee of compatibility, please report any breakage to the issue tracker, so that SpongeForge can be updated.